Benjamin Land: Georgia Court of Appeals

 On February 14, 2022, Land was appointed to the Georgia Court of Appeals to replace judge Andrew Pinson by governor Brian Kemp.
 Land became the first person from Columbus to serve on the Court of Appeals in its history.
 Land won reelection as judge in 2024, with no opposition running against him.
 In January 2025, Land and two of his colleagues ruled that Fulton County District Attorney Fani Willis could not revive her racketeering case against president Donald Trump.
 This came a month after Land opposed a ruling by those same colleagues that Willis should be disqualified from the 2020 Georgia election investigation because of the latter's relationship with special prosecutor Nathan Wade.

 Georgia Supreme Court

 On July 17, 2025, Land was appointed to the Supreme Court of Georgia by Brian Kemp to replace outgoing judge Michael P. Boggs.
-Land was sworn in on July 24.
+He was sworn in on July 24.
+Land ran unopposed in the 2026 Supreme Court election, and won reelection.